greenonline/TinyTextAdventure_in_ZIL/README.md

 ## Gotchas and conclusion

+Use [dotnet 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), as it works on Catalina.
+I used version 8.0.417.

 Do **not** double click the `.tar.gz` file for `dotnet`, as it corrupts the contents.
 Use `gunzip` and `tar`.

 Remember to set the path to `dotnet` v8: